LRGASP/lrgasp-submissions/docs/challenges.md

 All replicates must be used in each experiment.
 Challenge 2 must report replicates separately in the [expression matrix](expression_matrix_format.md).

-Each team can only submit one entry per challenge.
+Each team can submit multiple entries for each challenge; however, they can only submit one entry per challenge + data type + library prep + sequencing platform combination.
+This is to encourage tool development that is robust to different library preps and sequencing platforms, but prevent multiple entries that are subtle parameter changes.

 For Challenge 1, the submitted GTF file should only contain transcripts that have been assigned a read.
 For Challenge 2, submitters have the option of quantifying against the reference transcriptome or a transcriptome derived from the data (i.e., results from Challenge 1).
 The GTF used for quantification is included as part of the [Challenge 2 submission](submission.md).